Typhoon Nari hits Vietnam, 122,000 people evacuated

 Soldiers were sent to help people reinforce their homes and guide ships to shelter in Danang, a famous tourist destination, state-run Voice of Vietnam radio said.

-More than 2,000 passengers were stranded when national carrier Vietnam Airlines canceled 14 flights on Monday and planned to delay another eight on Tuesday, the airline said in a statement.
+More than 2,000 passengers were stranded when national carrier Vietnam Airlines cancelled 14 flights on Monday and planned to delay another eight on Tuesday, the airline said in a statement.

 Vietnam’s central region is widely exposed to the sea and is often hit during the storm season between July and October.
 Typhoon Nari did not affect the Central Highlands, Vietnam’s coffee belt, which lies further to the south.